denten-books/plain-text/1-chapter.md

 controversial construct that elicits academic debate.
 The debate concerns a paradox at the very heart of computer science and electrical engineering.
 Turing imagined his machine as a physical device that solves a theoretical problem.
-Actual computers, in turn, emulate a hypotehtical Turing machine.
+Actual computers, in turn, emulate a hypothetical Turing machine.
-Computation thereofore emerges as a figure stuck in the loop between the ideal and the physical worlds.
+Computation therefore emerges as a figure stuck in the loop between the ideal and the physical worlds.
 It is part real mechanism and part unattainable idea.
-The indeterminacy of computation blures the boundaries between hardware and software.
+The indeterminacy of computation blurs the boundaries between hardware and software.
 And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.